AryanJambhale123/Stock-Market-UI/README.md

 ### Aryan Jambhale

 #### Tasks Completed
-1. All Backend microservices connected to Eureka Server and Config Server.
-Config server can be found on (https://github.com/tejas-jambhale/configserver)
+1. All Backend microservices are connected to Eureka Server and Config Server.
 2. Frontend Implementation for company, stockexchange, ipo, sector, comparison for company and sector, import-excel
 3. JWT implemented with API gateway
 4. All routes are forwarded through Port 9998